Davidtalabi/FitnessApplication/README.md

 # Smart Fit Fitness Application
 Fully functional fitness application, user creates an account and inputs their body measurements, age, daily calorie intake, and body goals and is given a weekly workout plan!
+All user account info, workout plan info, and user statistics info is stored in an SQL Databse tables, scripts to create these tables are under the Database Scripts folder.

 # Landing Page
 ![alt text](https://github.com/Davidtalabi/SmartFitFitnessApplication/blob/main/AppScreenshots/LandingPage.PNG)